pipelinelabo/datalaiq-wiki/configuration/certificates.md

 ![](chrome-import.png)

-Now you should be able to refresh the Gravwell tab without further SSL warnings.
+Now you should be able to refresh the DatalaiQ tab without further SSL warnings.